 Stad in de Maak is an association set up to take on the redevelopment of vacant properties in Central Rotterdam, together with the local community.
 The association renovated six buildings, investing upfront the amount of loss the buildings were projected to generate for their owner, a housing corporation, in the coming 10 years.
 Stad in de...
 Continue reading →

-The post Navigating System Transition in a Volatile Century appeared first on P2P Foundation.
+The post Stad in de Maak – from crisis to a shared ownership model appeared first on P2P Foundation.

 Holo is helping to grow a more human Internet — where you control your personal data and choose how your applications work.
 With Holo, you share your computer’s spare capacity to help others connect to peer-to-peer apps.
 When people use the apps you host, you can get rewarded in cryptocurrency by the app’s creators.
 Connect...
 Continue reading →